Very basic guidelines for photography

 * shoot so everything else (i.e. skin) looks normal on the camera but use RAW to be able to brighten the shadows on black clothing or darken the highlights on white clothing with Lightroom (or darktable) - THIS IS ABSOLUTELY CRUCIAL AND WILL NOT WORK OTHERWISE IN MY EXPERIENCE;

 * remember that your camera compensates to gray by default.
 Snow is white, so you want to actually "overexpose" a bit so it stays white instead of becoming "neutral" gray!
-Same thing (but inverted) when trying to shoot with a lot of blackness in the frame - you want the camera "think" you're underexposing if you actually want the photo to be dark because it features black.
+Same thing (but inverted) when trying to shoot with a lot of blackness in the frame - you want the camera to "think" you're underexposing if you actually want the photo to be dark because it features black.

 4. Your auto camera pics might be blurry when it's darker because it expands the exposure time instead of making the ISO higher for example - try using something like a tripod if you can't change this setting.
 Remember - you might be able to brighten or denoise an image a bit, but you can't really un-shake it.
 Also, it's hard to be a good model and a good photographer at once, especially without a lot of practice and decent gear - don't be too hard on yourself.
 Everyone has good angles and bad days.
 And remember to try breaking the rules creatively after you grasp the basics!
-Long exposure allows "painting with light" for example.
+Long exposure allows "painting with light" for (a trivial) example.

 PS: don't try to shoot your model facing strong sunlight if you want their eyes to be open lol